modelica/ModelicaStandardLibrary/Modelica/readme.txt

-All files in this directory (Modelica) and in all subdirectories, especially in Modelica/Resources/* are licensed by the Modelica Association under the Modelica License 2 (with exception of files "Modelica/Resources/C-Sources/win32_dirent.*").
+﻿All files in this directory (Modelica) and in all subdirectories, especially in Modelica/Resources/* are licensed by the Modelica Association under the Modelica License 2 (with exception of files "Modelica/Resources/C-Sources/win32_dirent.*, ModelicaMatIO.*, ModelicaStandardTables.*").
-Copyright © 1998-2010, ABB, AIT, DLR, Dassault Systemes, Fraunhofer, Modelon,
+Copyright © 1998-2013, ABB, AIT, DLR, Dassault Systemes, Fraunhofer, Modelon,
                        TU Hamburg-Harburg, Politecnico di Milano.

 These files are free software and the use is completely at your own risk;